Introduction

 Whilst I was at it, I’ve changed the Mainline Freight train to use SD70ACe 1072 instead of 1067.
 These are two Bachmann engines that have proven quite resilient and successful over the years.
 I recently cleaned 1072 and it’s running fine after a good cleanup of the wheel power pickup.

 UP 9538 is a GE Dash 8-40CW, replacing the EMD SD70ACe.
-I chose these engines because they are modern and highly recognizable.
+I chose these engines because they are both modern and highly recognizable.

-I personally do not like TCS decoders due to their Dual Function, Pagination modes, and Audio Assist which, ironically, I think makes them unnecessarily more complex instead of simplifying their usage -- that thing basically maps 3 different functions all on the same F8 function key, and IMHO is extremely confusing to use because it means function buttons can suddenly to different things if I mistakenly press F8 by mistake.
+I personally do not like TCS decoders due to their Dual Function, Pagination modes, and Audio Assist which, ironically, makes them unnecessarily more complex instead of simplifying their usage -- that thing basically maps 3 different functions all on the same F8 function key, and IMHO is extremely confusing to use because it means function buttons can suddenly do different things if I mistakenly press F8 by mistake.

 However when reading the TCS decoder manual, I was glad to find out that CV 242 can be used to disable the Audio Assist feature, CV 117 can be used to disable the Pagination mode feature, and CVs 238 and 241 can be used to disable the unnecessary Dual Functions.
 I tried that on the programming track, and it made the DCC decoder much more predictable to use, and it works adequately with my automation program.